 Fatherhood is a hard, high, and holy calling.
-As we honor the dads in our lives this Father’s Day, we pause to remember that:
+As we honor the fathers and father figures in our lives, we remember that:

 - God invites all people to know him as their loving heavenly Father.